meltano/meltano/docs/src/_concepts/plugins.md

 To learn how to add an inheriting plugin to your project using an [inheriting plugin definition](project#inheriting-plugin-definitions), refer to the [Plugin Management guide](/guide/plugin-management#plugin-inheritance).

+## Lock artifacts

+When you add a plugin to your project using `meltano add`, the [discoverable plugin definition](project#discoverable-plugin-definitions) of the plugin will be downloaded and added to your project under `plugins/<plugin_type>/<plugin_name>--<variant_name>.json`.
+This will ensure that the plugin's definition will be stable and version-controlled.

+Later invocations of the plugin will use this file to determine the settings, installation source, etc.

 ## Types

 Meltano supports the following types of plugins: